ntjennings1/seeds/python/README.md

 ## Data Types

-This section will discuss the different data types provided by this programming language.
-They are leveraged to create the examples and will be necessary to progress further.
+This section will discuss different data types provided by Python.
+They were leveraged to create the examples and will be necessary to progress further.

 ### Numeric Types
-These are intergers, floating points, or complex numbers.
-Each numeric type is accompanied by their own set of operations but are used to represent some quantity.
-Intergers (int) are plain numbers without a decimal point whereas floating points (float) are plain numbers with values after a decimal.
+These are integers, floating points, or complex numbers.
+Each numeric type is accompanied by their own set of operations but are used to represent some quantity. integers (int) are plain numbers without a decimal point whereas floating points (float) are plain numbers with values after a decimal.
 Complex numbers (comlex) are imaginary numbers or numbers that contain the square root of negative one.

 Here are some examples: